-Thanks to the latest advancements in modern medicine, Marina Del Rey Hospital’s skilled general surgeons will perform the splenectomy using a laparoscopic procedure, meaning that there is no need for a large incision.
+Thanks to the latest advancements in modern medicine, Cedars-Sinai Marina del Rey Hospital’s skilled general surgeons will perform the splenectomy using a laparoscopic procedure, meaning that there is no need for a large incision.

-This way the outcome for you, our patient, is the best because it consists of less postoperative pain, less scarring and faster recovery rate so you can enjoy what life has to offer.
+This way the outcome for you, our patient, is the best because it consists of less postoperative pain, less scarring, and a faster recovery rate so you can enjoy what life has to offer.

 The laparoscopic splenectomy is frequently used and represents the extirpation of the spleen laparoscopically, using special surgical tools and a tiny video camera.

 The indication of removing the spleen can be made in the following cases: